 Roses

 Roses are one of the most timeless flowering plants you can enjoy.
 The intoxicating fragrance, elegant form, lush petals and delightful colors continue to make roses a favorite addition to the garden.
-Whether you want classic fragrance, thousands of blooms, or tasty rose hips, there's a kind of rose to meet your needs and add beauty to your garden.
 With proper care, you shouldn't need to use harsh chemicals to enjoy healthy, beautiful blooms from spring until late fall.

 Rose Types